Online Bachelor of Arts in Digital Media Literacy

 What is digital media literacy?

 Digital media literacy is the ability to access, analyze, create and use digital media.
 This includes everything from knowing how to find credible information online to being able to communicate using digital media.
-A few examples of digital media literacy include knowing how to use digital media technology, spot misinformation, create digital content and evaluate the social, cultural and historical impact of media.
+A few examples of digital media literacy include knowing how to use digital media technology, spotting misinformation, creating digital content and evaluating the social, cultural and historical impact of media.

 Why is digital media literacy important?

 Digital media is all around us.
-Nearly every message is created or distributed using digital technology.
-On a positive note, this means it's now easier than ever for many people to access important information.
-However, at the same time, the rapid spread of misinformation threatens our democracy.
+Nearly every message is created or distributed using digital technology, making it easier than ever to access important information.
+While this is generally seen as a positive, the rapid spread of misinformation can threaten our democracy.
 Being able to navigate these digital media challenges is fundamental to being a well-informed member of society.

 Digital media literacy courses

-This digital media degree includes courses focused on digital media literacy, freedom of expression and misinformation.
-Through these courses and electives, you’ll gain important knowledge about digital media, law and policy.
-This includes verification strategies, media creation techniques and relevant ethical principles.
-Courses also explore representation in media, privacy concerns, algorithmic bias, artificial intelligence and other pressing issues.
+Program courses focus on digital media literacy, freedom of expression and spotting misinformation.
+Throughout your core courses and electives, you’ll gain important knowledge in digital media, law and policy, including verification strategies, media creation techniques and relevant ethical principles.
+You’ll also explore representation in media, privacy concerns, algorithmic bias, artificial intelligence and other pressing issues.

 MCO 302: Media Research Methods